Central Europe: Democracy Index

 Central Europe is a home to some of world's oldest democracies.
 However, most of them have been impacted by totalitarianism, particularly Fascism and Nazism.
 Germany and Italy occupied all Central European countries, except Switzerland.
 In all occupied countries, the Axis powers suspended democracy and installed puppet regimes loyal to the occupation forces.
 Also, they forced conquered countries to apply racial laws and formed military forces for helping German and Italian struggle against Communists.
-After World War II, almost the whole of Central Europe (the Eastern and Middle part) had been transformed into communist states, most of which had been occupied and later allied with the Soviet Union, often against their will through forged referendum (e.g., Polish people's referendum in 1946) or force (northeast Germany, Poland, Hungary et alia).
-Nevertheless, these experiences have been dealt in most of them.
-Most of Central European countries score very highly in the Democracy Index.
+After World War II, almost the whole of Central Europe (the Eastern and Middle part) had been transformed into communist states, most of which had been occupied and later allied with the Soviet Union, often against their will through forged referendum (such as the Polish people's referendum in 1946) or force (northeast Germany, Poland, Hungary et alia).
+Nevertheless, those experiences have been dealt in most of them.
+Most Central European countries score very highly in the Democracy Index.